benfab/marathon-demo-apps/README.md

 # 1. Overview

 **Owncloud**
-Demo the commnunication between containers and data persistence
+demos the commnunication between containers and data persistence

 Based on two containers, a PostgreSQL container and the owncloud application container.

 Credits @ https://github.com/getstek/awg-mesos/tree/master/scripts/extras/test-mesos_docker-deployments

 **dockercoins**
-Demo a microservice architecture and how to scale it.
+demos a microservice architecture and how to scale it.

 The application is made of fives services.

 Credits @ https://github.com/jpetazzo/dockercoins

 **Flask**
-Demo the loading balancing feature using the MesosMamba reference architecture.
+demos the loading balancing feature of the MesosMamba reference architecture.

 Credits @ https://github.com/getstek/flaskviewer